Canardoux/flutter_sound/doc/tau/architecture.md

 This layer is independant of the platforms/frameworks that &tau; wants to support.

+## The Interface layer

+The middle layer is the interface between the two other layers.
+This middle layer must be as thin as possible.
+Its purpose is just for doing an interface.
+No real processing mus be done in this layer

 ## Where are published all those blocs ?

 - Flutter Sound is published on `pub.dev` under the project `flutter_sound`  (or `flauto`)